 12 In ordinary cohesion instruments, Member States negotiate and then submit programmes that the Commission adopts by means of implementing decisions.
-See Article 23 of the Common Provision Regulation (CPR), Regulation (EU) 2021/1060 of 24 June 2021 laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the Just the Council during the legislative discussions, the governance shifted towards a greater role for the Council, which was ultimately given the power to adopt the plans following a proposal of the Commission based on its positive assessment of the plans submitted by the Member States.13 The decision on individual payments, based on the fulfillment of the milestones and targets set out in the Member States ́ plans, was left to the Commission,14 but supplemented by an "emergency brake" mechanism which would allow the possible involvement of the European Council (see next section).
+See Article 23 of the Common Provision Regulation (CPR), Regulation (EU) 2021/1060 of 24 June 2021 laying down common provisions on the European Regional Development Fund, the European Social Fund Plus, the Cohesion Fund, the Just discussions, the governance shifted towards a stronger role for the Council, which was ultimately conferred the power to adopt the plans following a proposal of the Commission based on its positive assessment of the plans submitted by the Member States.13 The decision on individual payments, based on the fulfilment of the milestones and targets set out in the Member States ́ Plans, was on the contrary left to the Commission,14 but supplemented by an "emergency brake" mechanism which would allow the possible involvement of the European Council (see next section).

 A final example is provided by the recently adopted Regulation establishing a Ukraine Facility, 15 a new instrument for financial assistance to Ukraine aimed at providing immediate budget support as well as mid term assistance for the future reconstruction and accession to the Union, and able to mobilize up to 50 billion in grants and loans.
 While the instrument was initially proposed by the Commission on the basis of the RRF model of governance (adoption of the Urkaine plan by the Council + payment decisions by the Commission), the Council leveraged its position during the legislative negotiations in order to deepen its control on the implementation of the instrument.
-This resulted in a final agreement which conferred on the Council the control on the suspension or reduction of the financial assistance to Ukraine, 16 on the provision of exceptional financing in case of a significant deterioration of the war, 17 and on the assessment of the satisfactory fulfillment of the qualitative and quantitative conditions linked to individual payments.
-18 19
+This resulted in a final agreement which conferred to the Council the control on the suspension or reduction of the financial assistance to Ukraine, 16 on the provision of exceptional financing in case of a significant deterioration of the war, 17 and on the assessment of the satisfactory fulfilment of the qualitative and quantitative conditions linked to individual payments.
+18 19These exceptional empowerment were justified "in view"